rocaes90/angular2Workshop1/README.md

 ## ABOUT THE APP
-This app create an questionary about differents positions to apply in HHRR department.
+I develop this app to learn about angular2, and it was working with Sass, Gulp, Firebase and emailjs.
+App create a questionary, with differents positions to apply in HHRR department, each positions has a number of questions (like a wizard).
+When the user resolve all the categories he can send a email with the result, to a configured email.

-## WHAT TECHNOLOGIES ARE using
+## WHAT TECHNOLOGIES ARE USING
 ```
 - angular2
 - gulp